 A father of two boys, he is sharing his knowledge and skills and enjoying watching his sons develop into fine craftsmen themselves.

 He is also very active in Boy Scouts, the fine arts departments of his son’s schools.

-oe is an up and coming craftsman with tinkering in his blood.
+Joe is an up and coming craftsman with tinkering in his blood.
 Joe’s early projects were with Legos and K’Nex.
 Like his brother, he also made many Cub Scout Pinewood Derby cars where his open mind and creativity really shined.
 His cars were always unique and the judges anticipated what creative vehicle Joe would present next.
 They included a mailbox, toboggan with three snowmen, a toolbox driven by a hammer and a working mp3 speaker.
-He is a student of woodwork and metalwork and you often find him working at his wood lathe.
-Most recently he has begun learning the skills related to stock removal knife making and does the beginning stages of our Sgian Dubhs.
 An active maker, he has also started working in 3D printing and other technology areas outside of our current offerings.
-When not behind his computer or phone, you most likely will find him playing clarinet in band, singing in the choir or working towards his Eagle Scout rank. (he’s almost there) His passions include animal care and has been active in our local Jr. Zoo Keepers program and recently joined the ranks as a Master Zoo Keeper.
-Joe truly enjoys helping others and is planning to study science and math education and become a Jr High teacher.
+When not behind his computer or phone, you most likely will find him playing clarinet in band, singing in the choir or working towards his Eagle Scout rank.
+As he saw his brother and father working on our Scottish Arms display he was always looking for something to help with.
+Through this project he was introduced to the exciting world of chainmail.
+He spent countless hours making a chainmail shirt that contains 28,000 rings.
+When he finished he wanted to continue exploring what else could be done using chainmail.
+This has blossomed into another branch of Edge of Normal Workshop.
+He is the maker of all of our custom chainmail that we have for sale.
+His passions include animal care and has been active in our local Jr. Zoo Keepers program and joined the ranks as a Master Zoo Keeper.
+Joe truly enjoys helping others and is planning to study science and math education and become a high school teacher.